Office of the Superintendent of Financial Institutions

 Conventional, or “low ratio”, mortgage loans have lower LTV ratios (more equity) at origination and do not require mortgage insurance by law since their LTV ratios are equal to or less than 80 percent.

 Non-conforming mortgage loans are a subset of conventional mortgage loans and are broadly defined as having higher-risk attributes or deficiencies, relative to other conventional mortgages.
-OSFI expects FRFIs to develop and maintain a definition for non-conforming loans in their RMUPs.
-In general, a FRFI’s definition should include:
+OSFI expects FRFIs to develop and maintain a comprehensive and risk-based definition for non-conforming loans in their RMUPs.
+In general, a FRFI’s definition should include any of the following:

 OSFI expects FRFIs to impose a maximum LTV ratio less than or equal to 65 percent for non-conforming residential mortgages.
 This threshold should not be used as a demarcation point below which sound underwriting practices and borrower due diligence do not apply.

-A HELOC is a form of non-amortizing (revolving) credit that is secured by a residential property.
+A HELOCFootnote 15 is a form of non-amortizing (revolving) credit that is secured by a residential property.
 Unlike a traditional residential mortgage, most HELOCs are not constructed to fit a pre-determined amortization, although regular, minimum periodic payments are generally required by most lenders.

 HELOC products provide an alternative source of funds for consumers.
 However, FRFIs should recognize that, over time, these products can also significantly add to a consumer’s outstanding debt.
 While some borrowers may elect to repay their outstanding HELOC balances over a shorter period of time relative to the average amortization of a typical traditional mortgage, the revolving nature of HELOCs can also lead to greater persistence of outstanding balances, and greater risk of loss to lenders.
 As well, it can be easier for borrowers to conceal potential financial distress by drawing on their lines of credit to make mortgage payments and, consequently, present a challenge for lenders to adequately assess changing credit risk exposures in a timely fashion.